syneo-tools-gmbh/cordova-plugin-mobile-face-detection/README.md

-# cordova-plugin-mobile-face-decetion
+# cordova-plugin-mobile-face-detection
-Cordova plugin for face-decetion using google mobile vision face API
+Cordova plugin for face-detection using google mobile vision face API

 > This plugin was made possible because of [google mobile vision face API](https://developers.google.com/vision/face-detection-concepts).
 This plugin is absolutely free and will work offline once install is complete.
 All required files required for Face detection are downloaded during install if necessary space is available.